 Team Oregon

-Beginning with the 2021–2022 season, the OSHA Board approved the organization of Girls Tier I & Tier II hockey and Youth Tier I hockey at the affiliate level.
-This strategic decision established a clear pathway for Oregon’s elite players to compete at the highest levels while continuing to develop and represent their home state.
+Beginning with the 2021–2022 season, the OSHA Board approved the organization of Girls Tier I and Tier II hockey and Youth Tier I hockey at the affiliate level to strengthen statewide access to the highest levels of competition.
+This structure creates a clear pathway for Oregon’s top players to train, compete, and showcase their abilities while representing their home state.

 To be added to our contact list and receive updates regarding upcoming Team Oregon opportunities, please email: [email protected].